Paweł Żuk (footballer, born 2001): Lechia Gdańsk

 In 2019, Żuk moved back to the city of his birth to play for Lechia Gdańsk, signing a three-year contract and being given the number 30 shirt.
 He made his Lechia Gdańsk II debut in the Tricity Derby, with Arka Gdynia winning the game 2–0.
 In September 2019, Żuk played all 90 minutes as Lechia II beat Stolem Gniewino 11–0. Żuk made his first senior appearance on 7 February 2020 coming on as a substitute against Śląsk Wrocław in a 2–2 draw.
 In total Żuk made only 2 appearances for Lechia during his first professional season, with the club deciding the player was surplus to requirements at that time and would be allowed to leave during the summer.

 Wisła Płock

 On 21 July 2020, he signed a two-year contract with Wisła Płock for a nominal fee.
 After starting Wisła's first three games of the season, Żuk found himself dropped to the substitutes bench, before being dropped from the matchday squad altogether.
 After only 5 months and 4 games with Wisła, he left the club by mutual consent on 11 December 2020.

-Radomiak Radom & Ashton United
+Radomiak Radom

 After 10 months without a club, and more than a year since his last game, Żuk was announced to have joined newly promoted Ekstraklasa team Radomiak Radom on trial, with the possibility of the player joining the reserve squad if the trial were to be successful.
 After not impressing during his trial, Żuk left Radomiak without being offered a contract.
-By January 2022 Żuk had returned to England and had started to train with English non-league club Ashton United.
-While the move saw Żuk training with the first team, there was no contract signed with the club and Żuk did not feature in any matchday squads, with the move most likely having been an agreement between the club and player so that Żuk could focus on his fitness while searching for another club.